SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/batch.md

 >
 > * A batch job is just a script, decorated with #SBATCH directives that tell
 >   Slurm what it needs to know to schedule and run this job
+>     * directives can also be specified as command line options, and those
+>       take precedence over in-script directives
 >
 > * At NERSC, each job must specify:
 >     * the number of nodes Slurm should allocate to this job